JetBrains/intellij-sdk-docs/topics/products/phpstorm/phpstorm.md

 The PHP plugin version is explicitly declared because it isn't bundled with IntelliJ IDEA Ultimate Edition.
 Select a [version](https://plugins.jetbrains.com/plugin/6610-php/versions) of the PHP plugin compatible with the `intellij.version`.

-The dependency on the PHP plugin APIs must be declared in the `plugin.xml` file, as shown in the tutorial [Configuring plugin.xml](dev_alternate_products.md#configuring-pluginxml) section.
+The dependency on the PHP plugin APIs must be declared in the <path>plugin.xml</path> file, as shown in the tutorial [Configuring plugin.xml](dev_alternate_products.md#configuring-pluginxml) section.